 In 2012, France was finally moving closer and closer towards marriage equality.
-It seemed like it would be an easy win, since more than 60% of French people were in favour of passing the law.
+It seemed like it would be an easy win, since more than 60% of French people were in favor of passing the law.

 However, in October, a massive anti-gay movement sprung into action, determined to stop the progress of equality.
 France didn't back down.

 All Out started a campaign to help show the French government how much people across the country – and the world – supported marriage equality.
 We launched an online petition signed by more than 30,000 All Out members in just three days.
-About 600 of our members volunteered to organise pro-equality street rallies in their cities.
+About 600 of our members volunteered to organize pro-equality street rallies in their cities.

-On 15 November 2012, All Out members organised rallies in 16 different French cities in support of marriage equality.
+On 15 November 2012, All Out members organized rallies in 16 different French cities in support of marriage equality.
 Our powerful public statements grabbed media attention and increased public opinion support for marriage equality.

 On January 28, All Out delivered our petition to French Minister of Women's Rights and government spokesperson Najat Vallaud-Belkacem.

 All Out mobilise plus de 200 000 Français pour l'amour et l'égalité, parce que homo ou hétéro, toutes les familles de France comptent !
 Rejoignez le mouvement : www.allout.org/fr/egalite_maintenant